jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 # Recommendations for Further Work and Research {#recsfurtherwork}

-There are several areas where concrete advice for protocol designers could not be given, or additional advice would be useful but we do not understand the situation well enough to give a practical advice.
+There are several areas where concrete advice for protocol designers could not be given, or additional advice would be useful, but we do not understand the situation well enough to give a practical advice.

 These include:

 * Past and ongoing work in
 various systems and protocols has looked at dynamic scaling extensively, but we believe work also remains.
-Any large scale system likely benefits from further analysis, unless already ongoing.
+Any large-scale system likely benefits from further analysis, unless already ongoing.
 Guidance in {{dynscale}}
 simple, and further work in detailing this guidance would also be useful.

-* Transport-related optimizations (see {{transport}}) that enable devices to consume less power by sleeping more appear to have potential for significant savings, but confirming this requires further research.
+* Transport-related optimizations (see {{transport}}) that enable devices to consume less power by sleeping more appear to have potential for significant savings but confirming this requires further research.
 Such research could be performed in the context of the recently chartered SUSTAIN research group.